endijulian/endijulian/README.md

  <summary><strong>What i am learning/working on these days</strong></summary>
     - 🔭 I’m currently working on Golang </br>
     - 🌱 I’m currently learning Flutter</br>
-    - 👯 I’m looking to collaborate on Automation Project, Mobile Apps. </br>
     - 🤔 I’m looking for help with master of programming. hehe </br>
     - 💬 Ask me about anything.</br>
     - 📫 How to reach me: <a href="mailto:goodfe@yahoo.com">Email me!</a>  </br>